Irish Unions Prepare Major Pay Demands Amid Cost of Living Crisis Ahead of Autumn Talks

 Local Impact

 The outcome of the pay talks in the Republic of Ireland will be watched with keen interest in Northern Ireland.
 Public sector workers in Northern Ireland have also been taking industrial action over pay, arguing that their wages have fallen behind those in the rest of the UK and in the Republic.
 A significant pay deal for public servants in the South will undoubtedly increase the pressure on the Stormont Executive and the UK government to deliver a similar award for workers in the North.
-The cross-border nature of many businesses also means that wage trends in the Republic can influence pay expectations in Northern Ireland, particularly in border areas.
+The cross-border nature of many businesses also means that wage trends in the Republic can influence pay expectations in Northern Ireland, particularly in border areas where workers may commute between jurisdictions.
+The outcome will have real consequences for families on both sides of the border.

 What's Next

-The 'social partners' – government, unions, and employer representatives – will engage in preliminary discussions over the summer before formal negotiations commence.
+The 'social partners' — government, unions, and employer representatives — will engage in preliminary discussions over the coming months before formal negotiations commence ahead of the June 2026 deadline.
 The talks are expected to be tough and protracted.
-The government will be keen to secure a multi-year deal to provide stability, while unions will be fighting for the best possible terms for their members.
-The final agreement will have a direct impact on the finances of hundreds of thousands of workers and will be a key factor in the economic outlook for the next few years.
-Read more on this story at The Irish Times.
+The government will be keen to secure a new multi-year deal to provide stability, while unions will be fighting for the best possible terms for their members.
+The final agreement will have a direct impact on the finances of hundreds of thousands of workers and will be a key factor in the economic outlook for the next several years.
+With SIPTU's new leadership signalling a more combative approach, these negotiations could prove to be among the most significant in a generation.